vikas9dev/spring-ai/docs/10-transcription,-speech,-and-image-generation-using-spring-ai_combined.md

 9. Invoke the `call` method of the `OpenAIAutoTranscriptionModel` to transcribe the audio file.

-    ```java
-    return openAIAutoTranscriptionModel.call(audioFile);
-    ```

 ### Running the Application

 1. Build the application.
 2. Run the application in debug mode.
-3. Use Postman or a similar tool to invoke the `/transcribe` endpoint.
+3. Use Postman or a similar tool to invoke the `/transcribe` endpoint (`curl --location 'http://localhost:8080/api/transcribe'`).
 No request body is needed as the audio file is loaded from the classpath.
 4. The response will contain the transcribed text from the audio file.

 The transcribed text should closely match the content of the audio file.
 Spring AI simplifies the process of using LLMs, allowing developers to focus on business problems rather than the complexities of AI.